 Is a2 milk suited for people with a dairy allergy or lactose intolerance?

-A2 cow’s milk still contains the A2 beta-casein protein and whey protein.
-If someone with a dairy allergy were to ingest either of these proteins, their body will elicit an immune response, causing an allergic reaction, and making a2 milk an unacceptable and dangerous alternative.
-Even the a2 Milk® Company admits that their milk is not safe for those who are allergic to cow’s milk.
+A2 milk still contains the A2 beta-casein protein and whey protein.
+If someone with a dairy allergy were to ingest either of these proteins, their body will elicit an immune response and cause an allergic reaction, making a2 milk an unacceptable and dangerous alternative.
+Even the a2 Milk® company admits that their milk is not safe for those who are allergic to cow’s milk.

 Not sure if you have a dairy allergy?
 Click here to read 4 Unexpected Signs You May be Allergic to Dairy by one of our Switch4Good experts, Dr. Vivian Chen.
 You might be surprised by some of the delayed and discreet symptoms such as respiratory problems, joint pain, weight gain, and more.

 In addition to not being suitable for dairy allergy sufferers, a2 milk may also cause side effects for those who are lactose intolerant—the same population this milk is marketed toward.
 While a2 milk does not contain the A1 protein (thanks to selective breeding), it does contain lactose sugars.
 Those with lactose intolerance (a whopping 65 percent of the world population) cannot properly digest these sugars, resulting in equally uncomfortable symptoms.
 A2 milk is looking a lot like “regular” cow’s milk—it’s just a marketing scheme.